loukaspd/MultiSelectAutocomplete/Readme.md

 }
 ```

+- `getItemText()`: returns the text representation from an item, used for filtering autocomplete items
 - `autocompleteLayoutRes()`: returns the resource id of the layout file that will be used to draw the items inside the autocomplete dialog
 - `autocompleteUpdateView(View rootView, T item)`: update the view with data from the specified item inside the autocomplete dialog
 - `selectedItemLayoutRes()`: returns the resource id of the layout file that will be used to draw the selected items inside the EditText